 I have recently joined Dr. Eirin-Lopez's Environmental Epigenetics lab at Florida International University as a PhD student.
 I am very excited to start my research focused on environmental epigenetics in corals.

 I began scuba diving at age 10 and was instantly drawn to the ocean.
-I have logged over 200 dives and am a PADI Dive Master and AAUS certified.
+I have logged over 300 dives and am a PADI Dive Master and AAUS certified.
 My broad research interests include coral reef ecology and conservation.
-My past research focused on the Caribbean lionfish invasion.

 Aside from research and teaching, I am passionate about marine science outreach and communicating science through social media outlets.
 I also enjoy SCUBA diving, traveling, sailing, and underwater photography.